GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Related work

-\textbf{Assisted Learning}$\,$ Assisted Learning (AL)~\citep{xian2020assisted} is a decentralized collaborative learning framework for organizations to improve their learning quality.
-In that context, neither the organization being assisted nor the assisting organizations share their private local models and data.
-Prior work on AL is limited to mean squared loss regression with only two organizations using a sequential exchange of information.
-Inspired by Gradient Boosting, our proposed Gradient Assisted Learning (GAL) is a general method for multiple organizations to assist each other in supervised learning scenarios.
-Our technical novelties include 1) generalization from squared loss to any differentiable loss for supervised learning, 2) allowing for private loss functions at each organization, 3) generalization from a sequential protocol between two organizations to parallel aggregation across multiple organizations, and 4) introduction of the assisted learning rate for fast convergence.
+Inspired by Gradient Boosting, the proposed Gradient Assisted Learning (GAL) is a general method for multiple organizations to assist each other in supervised learning scenarios.
+Overall, AL and GAL share similar motivations and concepts but significantly differ from methodological and theoretical perspectives.
+More specifically, the novelties of GAL include: 1) generalization from regression loss to any differentiable loss for supervised learning, 2) allowing for local objective functions at each organization, 3) generalization from a sequential protocol between two organizations to parallel aggregation across multiple organizations, 4) introduction of deep model sharing for reducing computation and memory costs, 5) introduction of the assisted learning rate for fast convergence, and 6) theoretical analysis of GAL's convergence properties.

-The outline of this paper is given next.
-In Section~\ref{sec_GAL}, we introduce and formulate GAL.
-In Section~\ref{sec_exp}, we provide extensive experimental studies of GAL under various settings.
-We provide conclusions and final remarks in Section~\ref{sec_con}.